Hello World in Java on Windows

 I successfully compiled HelloWorld.java with javac, but, when I execute, I get the error message "Exception in thread "main" java.lang.NoClassDefFoundError: HelloWorld".
 What am I doing wrong?
 First, verify that the file HelloWorld.class is in the current directory.
 Be sure to type java HelloWorld without a trailing .class or .java.

-When I compile or execute a program from the Command Prompt that uses StdIn, I get an error.
+When I compile or execute a program from the Command Prompt that uses the standard libraries, I get an error.
 How can I fix this?
-First, verify that the following file exists:
+Be sure to use the wrapper scripts javac-introcs and java-introcs.

 How do I navigate to another drive from the Windows Command Prompt?
 From the Command Prompt, type H: to switch to the H: drive.
 Then, use the cd command to navigate to the desired directory.